A Celebration of American Family Stories

 Judith Parkhurst is the mother of a good friend of ours, Libby Scott.
 We got together with Judith at a lake cottage that Libby's family owns near our family cottage on Ballard Lake in northern Wisconsin.
 Whether or not we'll get to Wisconsin this year is still a big question, as are so many other things.

-69 Pete Seeger - Rendezvous
+69 Pete Seeger - I Have a Rendezvous With Death

 70 Calum McKinnon - The Visitor and the Seer